-Upon successful completion of the program, students are eligible to apply for the national radiation therapy examination administered by the American Registry of Radiologic Technologists.
+Upon successful completion of the program, graduates are eligible to apply for the American Registry of Radiologic Technologists (ARRT) examination in radiation therapy.

-The Radiation Therapy program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182 (312) 704-5300 or https://jrcert.org, mail@jrcert.org.
+The program is accredited by the Joint Review Committee on Education in Radiologic Technology, 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182 (312) 704-5300.
+Email: mail@jrcert.org